-We live in the digital age.
-A “smart home” or voice assistant has seemed fantastic lately, but has already become part of everyday life.
+We live in a digital age.
+A “smart home” or voice assistant has seemed fantastic lately but has already become part of everyday life.
 Technology moves forward every day.
 What awaits us tomorrow?

 Top 5 trends in tech world in 2019.

 Perhaps, all entrepreneurs who want to open a technology business start by reading the book “Startup” by Guy Kawasaki.
 Guy is the legendary manager, Apple evangelist, and the man who unwound the Mac.
 In the book, Kawasaki described how to launch and present a startup, how to choose to position and write a business plan.
 But how to decide on a niche?
 In this article, we chose 5 the most progressive trends in 2019, based on Gartner Technology Hype Cycle.